InternLM/MindSearch/README.md

 - `--search_engine`: Search engine.
   - `DuckDuckGoSearch` for search engine for DuckDuckGo.
   - `BingSearch` for Bing search engine.
+  - `BraveSearch` for Brave search web api engine.
+  - `GoogleSearch` for Google Serper web search api engine.

+  Please set your web search API key as the `WEB_SEARCH_API_KEY` environment variable unless you are using DuckDuckGo.

 ### Step3: Setup MindSearch Frontend